YASSB-FOSS/yassb/README.md

-# YASSB - Yet Another Static Site Builder
+# YASSB (*Yet Another Static Site Builder*)

-## What is YASSB

 YASSB is a static website builder.
 It processes HTML, SCSS, JavaScript/TypeScript, JSX/TSX, JSON, MarkDown (with optional Front Matter data) and many more files of your choice and combines them in beautiful static HTML files.

-YASSB is built with TypeScript, and is shipped, with all its TS definitions, in JavaScript as a Universal Module (`umd`), so it runs "natively" in node.
+YASSB is built with TypeScript, and is shipped, with all its definitions, in JavaScript as a Universal Module (`umd`), so it runs "natively" in node.
 It can be easily extended with TypeScript/Javascript functions to tailor it to your needs.

+## Core features

 YASSB is simple, yet powerful, it supports:
 - composition of web pages by injecting HTML code snippets from reusable HTML components (e.g. `header`);